French Coffee and Culture

 French coffee has its own reputation.
 Whilst not as infamous as Italian coffee, drinking coffee in France is still very much an important part of the daily routine.
 French coffee is a culture in its own right, and as such there are certain etiquettes and traditions that should be followed.

 From its beginnings in Paris to the common coffee drinking etiquette in present day France, there’s much to discover about the French coffee culture.
-Keep reading to find out all you need to know and satisfy the coffee connoisseur in you.
+Keep reading to find out all you need to know and satisfy the French coffee connoisseur in you.

 The history of the French café